INT-NIT/BEP032tools/README.md

 Within each subject directory, there should be one directory for each data recording session that was performed with this animal.
 Each session directory should be called:

-**ses-YYYYMMDD_XXX_BBBB**
+**ses-*yyyymmdd_sesNumber_customSesField***

 Where:
 - ‘ses-’ is an imposed prefix;
-- ‘YYYYMMDD’ is the date of the session (6 digits, for instance 20180430 for April 30, 2018);
+- ‘yyyymmdd’ is the date of the session (6 digits, for instance 20180430 for April 30, 2018);
-- ‘XXX’ is the number of the session acquired on that date (3 digits, for instance 001 for the first session);
+- ‘sesNumber’ is the number of the session acquired on that date (3 digits, for instance 001 for the first session);

-- ‘BBBB’ is a string freely usable by the research group / user (for instance to add extra info on the version of the experimental protocol, on the type of preparation, on the user-friendly name of the animal etc.); this string cannot contain the underscore character.
+- ‘customSesField’ is a string freely usable by the research group / user (for instance to add extra info on the version of the experimental protocol, on the type of preparation, on the user-friendly name of the animal etc.); this string cannot contain the underscore character.

 No other file or directory can be present within a subject directory.